sclorg/nginx-container/1.22/README.md

     podman logs <container>

-**If `NGINX_LOG_TO_VOLUME` variable is set, nginx logs into `/var/log/nginx/`.
-In case of RHEL-7 and CentOS-7 images, this is a symlink to `/var/opt/rh/rh-nginx120/log/nginx/`, which can be mounted to host system using the container volumes.**

 See also
 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/nginx-container.
-In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, Dockerfile for CentOS Stream 8 is called `Dockerfile.c8s`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s` and the Fedora Dockerfile is called `Dockerfile.fedora`.
+In that repository you also can find another versions of Python environment Dockerfiles. for RHEL8 it's `Dockerfile.rhel8`, Dockerfile for CentOS Stream 8 is called `Dockerfile.c8s`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s` and the Fedora Dockerfile is called `Dockerfile.fedora`.